-Rolloe Roll Off Emissions: Innovative bike wheels that remove pollution from the air
+Rolloe Roll Off Emissions: Innovative bike wheel that remove pollution from the air

 The idea came while cycling around London.
 In traffic, the heat, the gases, and the smell really get you aware of the pollution.
 Concerned about environmental problems, Kristen Tapping pointed out all the sources of pollution that may exist in our cities, sharing statistics that are not reassuring for our planet.
 For example, road transport is responsible for 70% of nitrogen dioxide emissions and 30% of dangerous particles in the air.
 All of this got her thinking: If air purifiers use circulation to filter air, why not using the spinning wheels of vehicles to catch pollution in the prime place that it’s happening?
 In Rolloe’s case, we see the active use of 3D printing technology to purify the air using bicycle wheels.